 Now you know, what are you going to do about it?

 I hope this brought to light some new foods for you to try and incorporate into your fertility diet.
 Most of these grains are inexpensive and can be found in any grocery store.
 I get mine really inexpensively at the bulk section of my health food store.
-For some recipes head over to our Healthy Grains Recipes Page…
+For some recipes, head over to our Fertility Diet Recipes Page…

 Once you try out a new grain, please let us know how you like it and how it turned out for you!